rclone/rclone/docs/content/rc.md

 ### --rc-enable-metrics

 Enable OpenMetrics/Prometheus compatible endpoint at `/metrics`.
-If more control over the metrics is desired (for example running them on a different port or with different auth) then metrics can be started with the `--metrics-*` flags instead.
+If more control over the metrics is desired (for example running it on a different port or with different auth) then endpoint can be enabled with the `--metrics-*` flags instead.

 Default Off.